 Who thinks of infection when their vagina smells without any other symptom?
 I didn’t.
 Soon after I moved in, I got my period, and for the first time, it smelled so bad.
 I brushed it off, thinking it was probably because of the tampons I was using, or maybe I wasn’t changing them frequently enough.

 As the days progressed, the smell got worse.
-This made me self-conscious, and I started using vaginal washes to get rid of the odor.
+This made me self-conscious, and I started using vaginal washes to get rid of the vaginal odor.
 It subsided when my periods ended; however, the vaginal odor returned and stayed even after my periods ended during my next menstrual cycle.

 The fishy odor from my vagina shattered my confidence.

 It is hard to describe exactly what that disgusting odor smelled like.
 The only thing that comes to my mind when I think about it is a dead fish, which makes me nauseous.
 I started showering twice per day and used all kinds of scented soaps and perfumes to mask that smell but to no avail.

 Moreover, it became embarrassing every time I was with my boyfriend to smell like I never washed myself.
 One night while we were having sex, my boyfriend asked, ‘what is that smell?’
 This was enough to shatter my confidence.
 Our relationship was never the same after that.
 The thought that ‘he too can smell this fishy odor’ made me distance myself from not only him but everyone around me as well.